anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

 ### Shared iPad configuration
 You can configure your iOS devices to enroll as Shared iPad devices.
 With Shared iPad, students and teachers sign in to your school's devices with their unique Managed Apple ID.
 As they move from device to device, their apps and data move with them.
 A student can use one device to begin writing a paper, and then sign in to a different device later to finish the paper.
 To learn more about *Shared iPad* and *Managed Apple IDs*, visit the [Apple Education website](https://www.apple.com/education/it/) and [documentation](https://go.microsoft.com/fwlink/?linkid=2060097&clcid=0x409).

 Classroom devices can still be shared between students, even without Shared iPad.
-However, user data does not move between devices.
+However, user data doesn't move between devices.
 Before you configure your server token, you'll choose if you want to enable Shared iPad.

 ### Add enrollment program token